kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 Other words take longer.
 In “Where is my brother now?”, `now` became readable only near the end, while `who` appeared near the top earlier.

 This resembles a word-association experiment, but it does not show that Whisper was “thinking of who.”
-The safer finding is that different lexical directions become readable at different depths.
+What we can observe is that different lexical directions become readable at different depths; what that schedule represents is still open to interpretation.

 ### The encoder looks more like a constellation